dapphub/dapptools/src/seth/README.md

 ### `seth --to-address

-Convert address into checksum address.
+Convert an address into a checksummed address.

     seth --to-address <address>